OpenDSA/OpenDSA/RST/source/Glossary.rst

       when searching.
 For example, in a database of customer records, we might want to search by name.
       In this case the name field is used as the search key.

+   secondary key
+      A key field in a record such as salary, where a particular key value might be duplicated in multiple records.
+A secondary key is more likely to be used by a user as a search key than is the record's :term:`primary key`.

+   secondary index
+   secondary key index
+      Associates a secondary key value with the primary key of each record having that secondary key value.

    selection sort
       While this sort requires :math:`\Theta(n^2)` time in the best,